compomics/psm_utils/README.rst

 Introduction
 ************

-:py:mod:`psm_utils` is a Python package with utilities for parsing and handling peptide-spectrum matches (PSMs) and proteomics search engine results.
+psm_utils is a Python package with utilities for parsing and handling peptide-spectrum matches (PSMs) and proteomics search engine results.
 It is mainly developed to be used in Python packages developed at `CompOmics <https://www.compomics.com>`_, such as